eclipse-tractusx/sig-release/README.md

 ## Release Cycle - major vs. minor release

 Tractus-X operates on a quarterly release cycle.
-Each quarter, a new Tractus-X release tractus-x-release.md following [CalVer](https://calver.org) is released.
+Each quarter, a new [Tractus-X release](docs/tractus-x-release.md) following [CalVer](https://calver.org) is released.

-Each Tractus-X release contains [multiple products](product_release.md).
+Each Tractus-X release contains [multiple products](docs/product_release.md).

 Once per year, Tractus-X releases a major release, making the remaining three releases minor releases.
 A major release may contain critical breaking changes that have a major impact on data space participants, such as changes to enablement services.
 A minor release contains backward compatible functionality.
 In addition, patch versions provide backward compatible bug and security fixes.